kbrnsr-playground/backend-stuff-elixir-basics/README.md

 Strings are encoded in UTF-8 unless you use a Windows terminal, in that case you will need to customize the terminal environment.
-But it's irrelevant to me so it won't be added to the README
+But it's irrelevant to me so I won't be added details on that to the README.

+Relevant code can be found inside the [`all_strings`](./all_strings/) folder.

 ### Define strings